TOAST-DOCS/pipeline/en/pipeline-management.md

 #### Run History and Work

-View the run history in **Run History** and select the run settings for the Judgment stage, and decide whether to stop stage running or run stage.
+View the run history in **Run History** and select the run settings for the Judgement stage, and decide whether to stop stage running or run stage.

 ![pipeline-guide-26](http://static.toastoven.net/prod_pipeline/2023-06-20/pipeline-guide-26.png)